KitronikLtd/pxt-kitronik-move-motor/UsingUltrasonic.md

 ```

 ### Step 3
-If you have a @boardname@ connected, click ``|Download|`` to transfer your code.
+If you have a @boardname@ connected, click ``|Download|`` to transfer your code and switch on :MOVE Motor.
 Then move a box in front of the :MOVE Motor and see the micro:bit display show the distance to the box.

 ## Follow the Object
 ### Follow the Object @unplugged